 Course designator within the area of Foundational Competencies

-Whether submitting a course for the first time or resubmitting an updated course as part of the UCORE committee’s periodic re-review, faculty should submit a completed COMM Learning Outcomes Grid embedded in the course syllabus in order to demonstrate clearly the relationship among WSU/UCORE learning goals, UCORE category designation learning outcomes, course learning outcomes, assignments, and assessment of student learning.
-Consult the sample ROOT syllabus with embedded learning outcomes grid as a model.
+Whether submitting a new course for approval the first time or resubmitting an updated course as part of UCORE’s renewal process, faculty should submit a completed COMM Learning Outcomes Grid with the course syllabus in order to demonstrate clearly the relationship among UCORE designator learning outcomes, course learning outcomes, and activities and assignments that support those outcomes.